 If your recycling bin isn't full, skip the next collection.
-Many councils have fortnightly recycling collections and the situation might have changed by then.
+Many councils have fortnightly recycling collections.
 Make more room in the bin by squashing items that can be flattened, like juice or milk cartons, egg cartons, or cereal boxes.

 Vets and animal shelters might be able to use newspapers for animal beds or schools and kindergartens might be able to use clean items like egg cartons, cereal boxes and plastic bottles for craft supplies.
 Check in first to see if these items are needed before dropping them off.

-In January 2018, China imposed strict quality standards on the import of low quality mixed recyclables, including paper and plastic, known as the 'National Sword' policy.
-This change to international market conditions has led to processors stockpiling recyclables at storage facilities, in the hope of finding new markets for this product.
+In January 2018, China introduced new trade measures that imposed strict quality standards on the import of low quality mixed recyclables, including paper and plastic.
+In October 2018, Malaysia followed suit by restricting recyclable imports.
+This change to international market conditions has led to increased stockpiling of recyclables in Victoria and some recycling processors struggling to cope with the increased volume.